sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 ### The UCT Selection Policy

 A key component of MCTS is the **Upper Confidence Bounds for Trees (UCT)** algorithm, introduced by Kocsis and Szepesvári<d-cite key="kocsis2006bandit"></d-cite>.
-It determines how child nodes are selected during the selection phase.
+UCT adapts the UCB1 algorithm to determine how child nodes are selected during the selection phase.
 There are two cases.
 (1) If a given node has not expanded all of its leaf nodes, then we expand them randomly.
 (2) Otherwise we select the node with the highest UCT value.
 The aim of the selection policy is to maintain a proper balance between the exploration (of not well-tested actions) and exploitation (of the best actions identifed so far)<d-cite key="swiechowski2022mcts"></d-cite>.
-The UCT formula is given by:
+The optimal action at any point in the search is selected by maximizing the UCT score:

 $$
 a^* = \underset{a \in A(s)}{\operatorname{argmax}} \left\{ Q(s, a) + C \sqrt{\frac{\ln N(s)}{N(s, a)}} \right\} \tag{2}